Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - A&I database\ |br|\ |lb|
        A&I_Database
-     - A non-full-text database that typically contains article metadata, abstracts, and subject classifications.
-Used by researchers to locate publications relevant to their research.
+     - A database that primarily contains bibliographic metadata and descriptive abstracts to support search, discovery, and selection of the described items.
+The majority of A&I databases center on articles, books, and book chapters.
+A&I_Databases do not host full text of the described items.
+For databases that contain A&I and full text, see Full-text database, Aggregated full-text database, Aggregated_Full_Content and Full_Content_Database.

        A COUNTER Host_Type.
      - PubMed, PsycInfo